kellyhyun/beginner-s_luck/README.md

 ### Pandas
 We all know about Pandas.
 Our group used pandas to filter through the entire iMDB film database to create our own, more selective database of movies.
 Each time the code is run, we will sort through the database using pandas to find the best movies as well!

+### Kivy
+Kivy is an open source GUI development package that allows users to build an app once and be used across all platforms.
+To utilize this package, the user must create both python and kivy code in order to create applications that are usable.
+When running the code on an IDE, make sure to restart kernel every time after use to ensure minimal error and issue.

 ## Functions

 ### Basics